What are Artform Boards?

 - Mykaela Baillie – As Placemaking Officer at the Lismore Regional Gallery, Mykaela plays a key role in developing major creative programs with a focus on community engagement and inclusion.
 A 26-year-old LGBTQIA+ neurodiverse artist based in regional NSW, Mykaela’s work amplifies diverse voices and fosters empowerment through intersectional arts, while also contributing to the Northern Rivers Conservatorium Board and various arts panels.

 - Nicole Pingon - Nicole Pingon is a multidisciplinary artist, theatre-maker, and teaching artist working across theatre, installations, and digital platforms.
-Notable directing credits include Moon Rabbit Rising for Belvoir 25A, and she has held roles such as Associate Director on The Smeds and the Smoos and Assistant Director on productions with Sydney Theatre Company.
-Nicole currently chairs the CALD Advisory Board at Shopfront Arts Co-op.
+Nicole is dedicated to championing new work development and cross-cultural storytelling.
+Nicole has worked with Sydney Theatre Company, Belvoir, Blush Opera, Shopfront Arts Co-op and SBS Audio.
+Nicole currently chairs Shopfront Arts Co-op's CALD Advisory Board.

 - Thea-Mai Baumann – In her role as Artistic Director and CEO of 4A, Thea-Mai brings a wealth of experience, including her pioneering work as the founder and CEO of world-first hologram brands Metaverse Makeovers® and 超宇美人®.
 Thea-Mai has previously led international engagement at the Australia Council for the Arts, co-designing the 2021-25 International Engagement Strategy and overseeing investments across Europe, North America, and the Asia Pacific.